IMSA-ITS/club-hub/README.md

 Installing the frontend:

-1. Move the contents of `frontend/` to a folder served by your webserver.
+1. Move the contents of the root directory to a folder served by your webserver.
 Modify it, rebrand it, etc. to your liking...and then you're done!

+Protip: You might want to move `backend/` out of the served directory, since it is not used for anything there.

 Attribution
 ----------------